learn-co-students/javascript-bind-web-0216/README.md

 }
 ```

-When we run `myProfile.friends()`, it'll fetch a list from the API of our imaginary social media site, and set the `friends` array in the object to the result.
+When we run `myProfile.getFriends()`, it'll fetch a list from the API of our imaginary social media site, and set the `friends` array in the object to the result.
 Except... it won't.
 Not like this, anyway!
 The problem here is that we run into a scoping issue: the function callback in `.then()` has its own scope, so `myProfile.friends` will still be an empty array!
 A quick and dirty solution that you might see in the wild is 'caching' the right scope value in the outer function:

 ```js